 Duggan grew up working around circuses.
 He had a special love for elephants.
 He fulfilled a lifelong dream of owning a circus, but he passed away before being able to travel with it.
 His son had this life-sized monument made of Nancy, the elephant.

 I found two references to a Nancy, the elephant, in the newspapers.
 One was in a Florida parade and another that lived in a Chicago zoo.
-I doubt they are the same elephant because of the dates and location.
+My assumption is that the one in Florida is this Nancy based on date and location.
+I am sharing the one from Chicago, too.